Enhanced Superconducting Diode Effect in the Asymmetric Hatsugai-Kohmoto Model: Conclusion

 \section{Conclusion}

-{\blue{In conclusion, we have demonstrated that strong electron correlations, encapsulated by the HK interaction, serve as a powerful mechanism for shaping and amplifying the SDE in systems with intrinsic band asymmetry.
+In conclusion, we have demonstrated that strong electron correlations, encapsulated by the HK interaction, serve as a powerful mechanism for shaping and amplifying the SDE in systems with intrinsic band asymmetry.
 Our approach, combining self-consistent numerical simulations with low-energy analysis, reveals that the HK interaction induces a correlation-driven band splitting.
 This splitting critically enhances the intrinsic asymmetry of the system, leading to a distinct non-monotonic closure of the superconducting energy spectra---the eigenvalues of the BdG Hamiltonian---at inequivalent critical momenta, $q_c^{+} \neq |q_c^{-}|$, for opposing current directions.

 The resulting disparity in critical supercurrents, $J_c^{+} \neq |J_c^{-}|$, marks a significant enhancement of nonreciprocal transport.
 Our work establishes that this effect is governed by a correlation-tuned asymmetry in the Cooper pair momentum distribution, thereby bridging the gap between weakly-correlated SDE paradigms and the physics of strong coupling.
-These findings provide a foundational principle for engineering nonreciprocal superconductivity and superconducting diode devices through the targeted manipulation of many-body interactions.}} \acknowledgments \textit{Acknowledgments}---K.C. acknowledges support from the Fundamental Research Funds for the Central Universities.
+These findings provide a foundational principle for engineering nonreciprocal superconductivity and superconducting diode devices through the targeted manipulation of many-body interactions. \acknowledgments \textit{Acknowledgments}---K.C. acknowledges support from the Fundamental Research Funds for the Central Universities.
 P.H. acknowledges support from the Department of Energy grant no. DE-SC0022264.

-$^{\chi}$ KaiChenPhys@tongji.edu.cn $^{\dagger}$phosur@central.uh.edu
+$^{\dagger}$ KaiChenPhys@tongji.edu.cn $^{*}$phosur@central.uh.edu